Robert D. Ray: Post Governorship

+In 1997, he helped form the Institute for Character Development at Drake University.
+Ray was the interim president of Drake University in 1998.

-Awards
+Awards and Legacy

-In 2005, Ray became the only governor or former governor to have received Iowa's highest civilian honor, the Iowa Award, by the Iowa Centennial Memorial Commission.
+In 2005, Ray became the only governor or former governor to have received Iowa's highest civilian honor, the Iowa Award, by the Iowa Centennial Memorial Commission and presented by Governor Tom Vilsack.

+The Robert D. Ray Asian Garden, in Downtown Des Moines, was named in his honor for his work saving Southeast Asian refugees.

 Personal life

-In 1951, Ray married Billie Lee Hornberger, his high school sweet heart.
-Ray had three daughters.
+On December 22, 1951, Ray married Billie Lee Hornberger, his highschool sweetheart and had three daughters.
 In Ray's later years, he suffered from Parkinson's disease.

-On July 8, 2018, Ray died at a nursing home in Des Moines, Iowa.
-He was 89.
+On July 8, 2018, Ray died at a nursing home in Des Moines, at age 89.